setmy-info/setmy.info/setmy-info-docker/setmy-info-rocky/README.md

 For image release you should have Docker HUB ID.
 Also access to setmyinfo organization.

-1. Update version info in Dockerfile, README.md and build.sh.
+1. Update version info in Dockerfile, README.md and build.properties.
-2. hg commit -m 'Version v1.0.1' && hg tag v1.0.1 && hg push
+2. git add Dockerfile README.md build.properties
+3. git commit -m 'Docker Rocky version 9.1-1'
-2. Set Docker HUB user ID in build.sh
+4. Set Docker HUB user ID in build.sh
-2. ./build.sh
+5. ant all

 ### Test